Bay Colony Advisory Group Inc d b a Bay Colony Advisors Takes $200,000 Position in IQVIA Holdings Inc. (NYSE:IQV)

-Bay Colony Advisory Group Inc d b a Bay Colony Advisors bought a new stake in IQVIA Holdings Inc. (NYSE:IQV – Free Report) in the 1st quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The institutional investor bought 1,027 shares of the medical research company’s stock, valued at approximately $200,000.
+Bay Colony Advisory Group Inc d b a Bay Colony Advisors acquired a new stake in shares of IQVIA Holdings Inc. (NYSE:IQV – Free Report) in the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor acquired 1,027 shares of the medical research company’s stock, valued at approximately $200,000.

-Several other institutional investors also recently modified their holdings of the business.
-Banque Cantonale Vaudoise grew its holdings in shares of IQVIA by 0.9% in the fourth quarter.
-Banque Cantonale Vaudoise now owns 5,244 shares of the medical research company’s stock worth $1,075,000 after acquiring an additional 45 shares during the period.
-Spire Wealth Management lifted its position in shares of IQVIA by 40.3% in the fourth quarter.
-Spire Wealth Management now owns 167 shares of the medical research company’s stock worth $34,000 after buying an additional 48 shares in the last quarter.
-Flputnam Investment Management Co. lifted its position in shares of IQVIA by 2.8% in the fourth quarter.
-Flputnam Investment Management Co. now owns 1,859 shares of the medical research company’s stock worth $381,000 after buying an additional 51 shares in the last quarter.
-Vestmark Advisory Solutions Inc. lifted its position in shares of IQVIA by 3.5% in the fourth quarter.
-Vestmark Advisory Solutions Inc. now owns 1,604 shares of the medical research company’s stock worth $329,000 after buying an additional 54 shares in the last quarter.
-Finally, Clarius Group LLC raised its position in IQVIA by 3.4% during the fourth quarter.
-Clarius Group LLC now owns 1,629 shares of the medical research company’s stock valued at $334,000 after purchasing an additional 54 shares during the period.
-86.93% of the stock is owned by institutional investors.
+Other institutional investors and hedge funds also recently modified their holdings of the company.
+Hanson & Doremus Investment Management raised its stake in IQVIA by 300.0% during the 1st quarter.
+Hanson & Doremus Investment Management now owns 144 shares of the medical research company’s stock valued at $29,000 after purchasing an additional 108 shares during the period.
+Glassy Mountain Advisors Inc. acquired a new stake in IQVIA during the 4th quarter valued at $31,000.
+Spire Wealth Management raised its stake in IQVIA by 40.3% during the 4th quarter.
+Spire Wealth Management now owns 167 shares of the medical research company’s stock valued at $34,000 after purchasing an additional 48 shares during the period.
+Hollencrest Capital Management acquired a new stake in IQVIA during the 4th quarter valued at $41,000.
+Finally, Live Oak Investment Partners acquired a new stake in IQVIA during the 4th quarter valued at $41,000.
+Institutional investors and hedge funds own 86.93% of the company’s stock.

-In other news, insider Kevin C. Knightly sold 5,820 shares of the company’s stock in a transaction dated Monday, June 5th.
-The shares were sold at an average price of $201.89, for a total value of $1,174,999.80.
-Following the completion of the sale, the insider now directly owns 1,973 shares of the company’s stock, valued at $398,328.97.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+In other IQVIA news, insider Kevin C. Knightly sold 5,820 shares of the company’s stock in a transaction dated Monday, June 5th.
+The shares were sold at an average price of $201.89, for a total transaction of $1,174,999.80.
+Following the completion of the sale, the insider now directly owns 1,973 shares in the company, valued at $398,328.97.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
 Corporate insiders own 1.50% of the company’s stock.

-A number of brokerages have issued reports on IQV.
-Guggenheim decreased their price objective on IQVIA from $266.00 to $258.00 in a research report on Friday, April 28th.
-Stifel Nicolaus dropped their price objective on IQVIA from $269.00 to $255.00 in a research note on Friday, April 28th.
-Wells Fargo & Company dropped their price objective on IQVIA from $235.00 to $220.00 in a research note on Monday, May 1st.
-Truist Financial dropped their target price on IQVIA from $265.00 to $244.00 in a research report on Monday, May 1st.
-Finally, StockNews.com cut IQVIA from a “buy” rating to a “hold” rating in a research report on Saturday, July 1st.
+Several analysts have issued reports on the stock.
+StockNews.com downgraded shares of IQVIA from a “buy” rating to a “hold” rating in a research note on Saturday, July 1st.
+Truist Financial dropped their price target on shares of IQVIA from $265.00 to $244.00 in a research note on Monday, May 1st.
+Stifel Nicolaus dropped their price target on shares of IQVIA from $269.00 to $255.00 in a research note on Friday, April 28th.
+Barclays upped their price target on shares of IQVIA from $230.00 to $250.00 in a research note on Tuesday, June 27th.
+Finally, Guggenheim dropped their price target on shares of IQVIA from $266.00 to $258.00 in a research note on Friday, April 28th.
 Two research analysts have rated the stock with a hold rating and eleven have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat, IQVIA currently has an average rating of “Moderate Buy” and an average target price of $254.40.
+According to data from MarketBeat.com, the company presently has an average rating of “Moderate Buy” and an average price target of $254.40.

 IQVIA Holdings Inc engages in the provision of advanced analytics, technology solutions, and clinical research services to the life sciences industry in the Americas, Europe, Africa, and the Asia-Pacific.
 It operates through three segments: Technology & Analytics Solutions, Research & Development Solutions, and Contract Sales & Medical Solutions.